On a c(t)-Modified Friedman-Lemaitre-Robertson-Walker Universe: The derivation of c(t)

+We would now like to find radial AP transforms that will hold for all values of the FLRW coordinates and reduce to the physical coordinates for small distances from the origin.
+The most general line element for a time dependent spherically symmetric (i.e., isotropic) line element (Weinberg, p335\cite{We1}) is

+where $A$, $B$, $C$, and $F$ are implicit function of $T$ and $R$, but explicit functions of $t$ and $\chi$.
+We are using the same notation for time and distance as we did for the physical coordinates, but understand that they may be physical only for small distances from the origin.
+We have included the physical light speed $c(t)$ in the definition of the coefficient of $dT$.

-We will look for transformed coordinates which have their origins on the same galactic point as $\x =0$, so $R = 0$ when $\x = 0$, where there will be no motion between them, and where $T $ is $t$, since the time on clocks attached to every galactic point is $t$ ($ii$), including the origin.
-Although it doesn't directly affect the derivation of the variable photon velocity, in order to have a complete transform, we will make $\r_s = \r$ and $\d_s = \d$ and make $F = ar$.
-We will henceforth drop the subscript $s$.
+We will look for transformed coordinates which have their origins on the same galactic point as $\chi =0$, so $R = 0$ when $\chi = 0$, where there will be no motion between them, $\hat{V} = 0$, and where $T $ is $t$, since the time on clocks attached to every galactic point is $t$, including the origin.
+We will use the same angular coordinates as FLRW and make $F = ar$ to correspond to the FLRW metric, but will find only radial transforms where the angular differentials are zero.
+Of course, full four dimensional transforms to time and three rigid axes have not been found, nor are they required to determine $c(t)$.
+They have only to meet the requirement of becoming $\hat{L}$ close to the origin.
+By definition radial AP transforms do this.